kfuentes0524/Team20_Project/team_project_1.md

 ## Instructions

-1. You will be assigned a dataset.
-As a team you should explore the dataset and think about the questions listed below.
+1. You will be provided a bank of carefully curated datasets.
+As a team you should choose a dataset, explore it, and think about the questions listed below.

 2. Create a new repository for your project (see the [README.md](https://github.com/UofT-DSI/team_project/blob/main/README.md) for a folder structure template you could use as a starting point).